 While the Freedom of Information Act opens the business of Government to the public scrutiny, the Privacy Act establishes safeguards for the protection of records the Government collects and keeps on individuals.
-Additional information regarding the Freedom of Information Act and how it relates to your job is available in DCAA Guide: The Freedom of Information Act, A Manager's Guide to a Complex Law.

 The Privacy Act provides the Government with a framework in which to conduct its day-to-day business when that business requires the collection or use of information about individuals.
 Specifically, it requires that the Government: